SylviaLe/MySocialProfile/README.md

   + Quite confusing post display (don't know which is the oldest and newest, so the display and save can be quite messy)

 - Notes
-The posts are listed in an order such that the most recent post is on the right
+User's posts: When displayed on console, user's posts are listed in an order such that the most recent post is on the left.
+Whereas, when they are written to mysocialprofile.txt file, the most recent post is on the right.